-• How is information and evidence submitted to the court scrutinised?
-For example, is cross-examination available and if so, how frequently is it employed in practice?
+How is information and evidence submitted to the court scrutinised?
+For example, is crossexamination available and if so, how frequently is it employed in practice?

 Generally, the courts scrutinise the evidence with the help of expert witnesses, especially technical issues.
-Even though the experts have to attend the examination hearing, the judges decide.
-Also the Courts can order the parties to attend the hearing to hear the parties and/or witnesses.
+Also, the Courts can order the parties to attend the examination hearing to hear the parties and/or witnesses.
 While cross-examination is not available, the court can in principle allow the parties to address questions to the counterparty through the Court.